About Patrick Madrid

-Since 2012 he has also hosted “Right Here, Right Now,” the #1 rated show on Catholic radio (according to Neilson/Arbitron and streaming ratings), produced by Immaculate Heart Radio and broadcast on the EWTN Radio’s network of approximately 270 AM & FM affiiliate stations across the U.S., as well as on Sirius Satellite Radio (channel 130), and globally via shortwave.
+In 2012 he launched the daily “Right Here, Right Now” radio show, which he hosted till early 2015, heard on approximately 270 AM & FM stations across the U.S., as well as on Sirius Satellite Radio (channel 130), and globally via shortwave.
 From 2007-2012 Patrick hosted the Thursday edition of EWTN Radio’s “Open Line” broadcast.

 Patrick also hosted several EWTN television series, including “Pope Fiction,” “Search & Rescue,” and “Where Is That In the Bible?”
 Patrick is a frequent guest and occasional guest-host on the “Catholic Answers Live” program.

 Patrick Madrid is the president of the Envoy Institute which, from 1996-2011, published the quarterly Catholic journal, Envoy Magazine, and currently conducts the Catholic Apologetics Academy and Catholic Apologetics Summer Camp.

 He has authored or edited 24 books on Catholic themes including, How to do Apologetics, Why Be Catholic?
 Pope Fiction, Search and Rescue, Does the Bible Really Say That? and Envoy for Christ: 25 Years as a Catholic Apologist and the multi-volume Surprised by Truth series.
 His total book sales exceed a million copies worldwide, including foreign-language editions.